Volume Four Number Eight

 Costumed guides will serve as escorts and interpreters of this part of Oregon’s history.
 Museum staff will work with teachers to develop educational programs for their students.
 Some displays will be hands-on and interactive.
 An old stone gristmill will be installed and operated so visitors can see how it was done for so many years.
 Wagon rides, farm animals, gardens and other activities and seasonal events will be available.
 Some glimpses into possible futures of agriculture are planned.

 The Boston Mill Society asks the citizens of Oregon to participate in this wonderful project for the benefit of us all, and particularly our children and grandchildren who will inherit this great land.
 This superb opportunity should not be lost.Boston Mill Society

 All the stories, photographs and line art in this edition was provided by the Boston Mill Society (BMS).
 Our Front Page story (not on the web) tells more of the history of Finley's mills and was written by our editor using documentation also provided by the BMS.
 Our printed edition also carries a small glossary and complete references.
 Thompson Mills property is now owned by the State of Oregon Parks.
 None of this could have happened had it not been for the inspiration and perspiration of Martin Thompson and other members of the BMS.
-In our relationship with Boston Mill Society (BMS) we created and maintained their web site for a couple of years.
+In our relationship with Boston Mill Society we created and maintained their web site for a couple of years or more.
 In its old state you can still visit it as we have housed it on our web site.
-Click on the link above.
+Click on this link BMS.
 This edition and the rest of our wheat series was sponsored by The Wheat Marketing Center.
-Throughout our wheat series we have used original artwork by our friend Chigusa Ohtsuka, a Japanese artist, to illustrate our wheat stories.
+Throughout our wheat series we used original artwork by our friend Chigusa Ohtsuka, a Japanese artist, to illustrate our wheat stories.

 Bridget E. Smith, editor & publisher